Fan Fic / Dark Secrets

 - Transplanted Character Fic:

-- The author only occasionally remembers that there's magic in the Potterverse, having Draco mend Jaiden's injured foot with Muggle first aid when healing potions were mentioned two chapters ago, Ron attacking her several times without using so much as a single curse, and the central conflict resolved with a Knife Fight.
+- The author only occasionally remembers that Harry Potter characters can use magic, having Draco mend Jaiden's injured foot with Muggle first aid when healing potions were mentioned two chapters ago, Ron attacking her several times without using so much as a single curse, and the central conflict resolved with a Knife Fight.

 - One time she does recall that it's a story about, you know, wizards, she has Ron Apparate within Hogwarts.